What Is A PAP NAP?

 A PAP NAP study is done to help you get acclimated to PAP therapy and work out any current issues you are having adapting to PAP therapy.

-When you arrive for your PAP NAP, your sleep technologist will be at the site to greet you and show you to your room.
+When you arrive for your sleep study, a Registered Polysomnographic Technologist (RPSGT) or Registered Respiratory Therapist (RRT) will be at the site to greet you and show you to your room.
 After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have.

 What To Expect